Are you ready to study for a degree but don't quite have the right qualifications? We have a wide range of Foundation Entry degree courses.

-Why choose a foundation entry degree?
+Why study a Foundation Entry degree?

-The foundation entry year is offered at a reduced cost of £5,500.
 By applying for a four-year integrated foundation entry degree, you will have access to student loan funding for the full four years of your course.